EtiennePerot/parcimonie.sh/README.md

 * `TOR_PORT`: Port on which Tor is listening.
 If not set, uses `9050`.
 Make sure this refers to a `SOCKSPort` entry of your `torrc` for which `NoIsolateSOCKSAuth` is not present.
 If you have no idea what that means, you have nothing to worry about.
 * `PARCIMONIE_USER`: The user to run as.
 If not set, will run as whatever user is running the script.
 If set, will `su` to the specified user.
 You can also set it to the special value `*`, which will cause the script to multiple run instances of itself: one instance for each user who has a directory called `.gnupg` in their home directory.
 Useful for boot scripts, and for config files for the systemd service.
 * `MIN_WAIT_TIME`: Minimum time to wait between key refreshes.
 Defaults to 900 seconds (15 minutes).
 * `TARGET_REFRESH_TIME`: Rough expected time for refreshing every key in the keyring.
 Defaults to 604800 seconds (1 week).
-Note that this doesn't guarantee that every key will be refresh in that time.
+Note that this doesn't guarantee that every key will be refreshed in that time.
 The time intervals between refreshes and the actual keys to refresh are picked randomly every time.
+See [the delay computation function][getTimeToWait function] for the exact formula.
 * `USE_RANDOM`: Whether or not to use `/dev/random` instead of `/dev/urandom` as source of randomness.
 By default, this is set to `false`, therefore `/dev/urandom` is used.
 * `GNUPG_BINARY`: Path to `gpg`.
 If not set, will use `gpg` from the `$PATH`.
 * `TORSOCKS_BINARY`: Path to `torsocks`.
 If not set, will use `torsocks` from the `$PATH`.